tiprankstipranks

 VOE Summary

 Vanguard Mid-Cap Value ETF (VOE) tracks the CRSP US Mid Value Index, focusing on medium‑sized U.S. companies that appear relatively cheap based on their fundamentals.
-It spreads your money across many sectors, including financials, industrials, utilities, and technology.
-Well-known holdings include General Motors and Newmont Mining.
-An investor might choose VOE to diversify beyond large, well-known giants and to seek long-term growth from solid, established businesses that may be undervalued today.
-A key risk is that these mid-sized value stocks can still be volatile and can go up and down with the overall stock market.
+It spreads your money across many sectors, including financials, industrials, energy, and utilities.
+Well-known holdings include General Motors and Valero Energy.
+An investor might choose VOE to diversify beyond large caps and seek a mix of stability and long-term growth from value‑oriented companies.
+However, the ETF’s price can go up and down with the stock market and may lag when fast‑growing tech stocks are leading.

 How much will it cost me?The Vanguard Mid-Cap Value ETF (VOE) has an expense ratio of 0.07%, meaning you’ll pay $0.70 per year for every $1,000 invested.
 This is lower than average because it is passively managed, tracking an index rather than relying on active stock picking.